Entropy-Foundation/aptos-core/aptos-move/framework/supra-framework/doc/automation_registry_state.md

 ## Function `cancel_task`

 Cancel Automation task with specified id.
+Only existing task, which is PENDING or ACTIVE, can be cancled and only by task onwer.
-If the task was active its state is updated to be CANCELLED.
-Otherwise task is removed form the list.
+If the task is
+- active, its state is updated to be CANCELLED.
+- pending, it is removed form the list.
+- cancelled, an error is reported
-Committed gas-limit is updated accordingly.
+Committed gas-limit is updated by reducing it with the max-gas-amount of the cancelled task.
-Only existing task can be cancled and only by task onwer.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="automation_registry_state.md#0x1_automation_registry_state_cancel_task">cancel_task</a>(owner: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, id: u64): <a href="automation_registry_state.md#0x1_automation_registry_state_AutomationTaskMetaData">automation_registry_state::AutomationTaskMetaData</a>